Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-deck.rst

 (it may take some time for large datasets).
 The server will return a 202 response indicating that the export job started with a Location header indicating where the final exported file will be available.
 The response's body will contain the URL for the progress URL where to query the state of the export job.
 Clients should note the download URL, monitor progress, and when complete, GET the download location.
-See `Progress <endpoint-progress.html>`__ for details.
+See :doc:`Progress </endpoint-reference/endpoint-progress>` for details.
 If no header is provided, this endpoint will produce an xlsx file.

 Requesting the same job, if still in progress, will return the same 202 response